Easy Lemon Blueberry Bars

 Instructions

-• Preheat your oven to 180C / 350F.
-Spray the bottom and sides of a square 9×9 inch (22cm) cake tin.
-Line the bottom and sides with baking paper leaving overhand on two sides.
+• Prepare baking tin – Preheat your oven to 180C / 350F (fan off), 160C / 320F (fan on).
+Spray the bottom and sides of a square 22cm / 9-inch baking tin and line the bottom and sides with baking paper leaving overhand on two sides.
 Set aside.

-• To the bowl of a food processor (see notes for handmade method) add the flour, lemon zest, sugar and salt and pulse 3-4 times to combine.
-Add the cold butter and pulse until pea sized butter pieces remain.
-Next, add the egg yolk and water.
-Pulse until dough pieces begin forming.
+• Mix lemon zest and sugar – To the bowl of a food processor (see notes for handmade method) add the sugar and lemon zest and pulse to combine.
+The oil in the lemon zest will rub into the sugar making the dough aromatic.

-• Add the frozen blueberries, lemon juice, sugar and corn starch to a large mixing bowl and use a spoon to mix until the blueberries are coated with everything.
+• Mixing everything together – Add the frozen blueberries, lemon juice, sugar and corn starch to a large mixing bowl and use a spoon to mix until the blueberries are coated with everything.

-• Add 1/2 of the crumble into the bottom of the cake tin and use your hands to press firmly and evenly around the bottom.
+• Assembly – Add 3-4 of the crumble into the bottom of the baking tin and use your hands to press firmly and evenly around the bottom.
 Add the blueberry mixture on top and spread evenly.
 Then crumble the remaining dough mixture on top.
-Bake for 1 hour.
-Allow to cool for 20 minutes before serving.
-Dust with powdered sugar and slice into 9 squares once cooled.

 Notes